Peach: China

 Peach blossoms are highly prized in Chinese culture.
 The ancient Chinese believed the peach to possess more vitality than any other tree because their blossoms appear before leaves sprout.
 When early rulers of China visited their territories, they were preceded by sorcerers armed with peach rods to protect them from spectral evils.
 On New Year's Eve, local magistrates would cut peach wood branches and place them over their doors to protect against evil influences.
 Peach wood was also used for the earliest known door gods during the Han.
 Another author writes:

 Peachwood seals or figurines guarded gates and doors, and, as one Han account recites, "the buildings in the capital are made tranquil and pure; everywhere a good state of affairs prevails".
 Writes the author, further:

+Similarly, peach trees would often be planted near the front door of a house to bring good fortune.